 Identity-only access levels can only be created and managed with the

-command line tool, not via the Google Cloud Platform Console.
+command line tool, not by using the Google Cloud Console.

 Learn how to work with identities and access levels in Including Identities in Access Levels with Networks.